nhadler/Hartwig-Inventory-Parser/README.md

 Make sure to select `RS_style` and leave the option `Room numbers separated by semicolons` blank.

-Click down and save the text file.
+Click download and save the text file.
 Open this file with Microsoft Excel and then `Save As` as a CSV file.
 This is then ready to be used by the script.

 ### Preparing the barcode.csv file: